JembruL/UncivCheatReborn/README.md

 # UncivCheatReborn
-his is combined cheat/mod from UncivCheatMeun, Better Workers with enhancement, and Boosted Settler.
+This is combined cheat/mod from UncivCheatMeun, Better Workers with enhancement, and Boosted Settler.
 Credit to all them not mine.
 Note that this will damage the game balance! ! !